Percussion, Drum Kit

-Bachelor of Music from the University of Manitoba (2017), Master of Music from Duquesne University (2019), both in Percussion Performance.
+Bachelor of Music Percussion Performance, University of Manitoba; Master of Music Percussion Performance, Duquesne University.

 I love teaching because getting the chance to share music by performing a piece is one thing.
 Giving someone else the opportunity to experience creating music of their own to share, is another.
 Especially when you can teach long term students, watching them grow and become more confident as musicians where they enjoy sharing their musical creations with others brings such a deep sense of fulfillment.

-What would you say to someone who is interested in studying music?
+What would you say to someone who is thinking about taking music lessons?